 Blood samples (serum) are drawn and are shipped to Umeå University Hospital, where they are analysed for systemic infections and then stored at -20° C. The cohort contains over 126,000 serum samples from 91,000 pregnant women (August 2013).

-The design of a study can be discussed with Åsa Ågren at the Biobank Research Unit before a request for data and samples is sent to the County Council of Västerbotten.
+The design of a study can be discussed with Åsa Ågren at the Biobank Research Unit before a request for data and samples is sent to Region Västerbotten.